Heating & Cooling Assistance

 If you are re-verifying or applying for PIPP for the first time, select Option #1 to schedule an appointment.
 If you are in disconnect status or have less than 25 percent of your bulk fuel supply left, select Option #2 for an emergency same-day appointment.

-If you are applying on an applicant's behalf, a notarized power of attorney statement must be presented at that time.
+PLEASE NOTE: If you are applying on an applicant's behalf, a notarized statement or power of attorney statement must be presented at that time.

 Customers must bring the following items to their appointment:

-• proof of income (copies of pay stubs)
+- proof of income (copies of pay stubs, award letters, etc.)

-• a list of all household members with Social Security numbers and birth dates
+- a list of all household members with Social Security cards and birth dates

 - Birth Certificate/Hospital Birth Records